-Imagine you are a customer who pays £20 per month for unlimited minutes and texts with 20GB of data.
-If in any given month, you end up using all of your allocated 20GB before the end of the month, you may be left with two choices:
+If in any given month, you end up using all your allocated data allowance before the end of the month, you may be left with two choices:

 - Stop using mobile data for the rest of the month and rely solely on WiFi for any data sessions in that month